 As a cyclist, you cannot control what other drivers do.
 Be aware of your surroundings at all times and do not assume that cars have seen you until you are sure they have.
 Making eye contact with other drivers is a great way to ensure that they have seen you and also understand their intention or communicate your own.
 Minimize distractions so that you may focus on your cycling.
 Although it may be nice to listen to music, never use ear buds or headphones while bicycling.
 It is important that you are able to hear any sirens, horns, or other signs of danger.

 As a moving vehicle, you are held to the same responsibilities as other drivers, which means that you are also expected to ride with the flow of traffic and follow normal intersection procedures.
 Always use hand signals at least three seconds before a turn or stop as to prepare other drivers to give you the space that you need to maintain a safe journey.

 Sometimes snow and ice can accumulate on the shoulder or create blockages in bike paths.
 Always be sure to observe the path in front of you and be prepared to stop or merge to avoid snow drifts or ice build-up.
 Other motorists may not be mindful of these hazards that you face as a cyclist, so bike defensively to ensure that you always have a safe route available.

 We wish you a safe and happy winter biking season!
-If you should be involved in a bicycle accident, we are here to help and ready to fight for you.
+If you should be involved in a bicycle accident, please contact us for a free consultation at 612-333-5673 or send us a message.
 At Lord + Heinlein, we are your powerful legal voice.